chenxingqiang/secret-learn/doc/datasets/toy_dataset.rst

    load_breast_cancer

-These datasets are useful to quickly illustrate the behavior of the various algorithms implemented in jax-sklearn.
+These datasets are useful to quickly illustrate the behavior of the various algorithms implemented in secret-learn.
 They are however often too small to be representative of real world machine learning tasks.

 .. include:: ../../xlearn/datasets/descr/iris.rst